Universitas Klabat

-Klabat University is a Christian institution of higher learning.
+Universitas Klabat is a Christian institution of higher learning located in Manado, North Sulawesi, Indonesia.
 It was established on 7 October 1965 by Gereja Masehi Advent Hari Ketujuh (GMAHK).
 (GMAHK is the official name for the Seventh-day Adventist Church in Indonesia.)
 At present, the university is run by Yayasan Universitas Klabat under the care of Uni Konfrens Indonesia Kawasan Timur (UKIKT) or the East Indonesia Union Conference (EIUC) of the SDA.

 It is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.

 Location

-Klabat University is in the North Sulawesi province of Indonesia, in Airmadidi, a town near Manado city.
-Manado is the capital of North Sulawesi province.
+Universitas Klabat is in the North Sulawesi province of Indonesia, in Airmadidi, a town near Manado, the capital of North Sulawesi province.
 The university can be reached by public vehicles and takes about 30 minutes from Manado and the airport.
-The distance between Manado and Mount Klabat College is approximately 25 km.
+The distance between Sam Ratulangi International Airport and Universitas Klabat is approximately 25km.

 Faculties

-Klabat University consists of the following faculties:
+Universitas Klabat consists of the following faculties: